Instant Funk

 Looks So Fine (1981)

 By now the band was starting to incorporate Gap Band-style electronics, which has the unfortunate effect of pushing Earl's bass to the sidelines ("Gotta Like That").
 Proving the point, the album's one certified terrific cut is the one with a tight Earl bass line prominently on display ("Why Don't You Think About It").
-The love song "Jumpin' To Conclusion" isn't one of their worst, but not one of their best either...
+The love song "Jumpin' To Conclusion" isn't one of their worst, but sure isn't one of their best...
 Ultimately, what's disappointing about the record isn't the quality of the weak tunes, which they were always prone to, it's that they've lost the easygoing natural vibe that made them Instant Funk in the first place.

 (DBW)